 Weekend getaway in Havana

 Cuba is a safe country, as long you don’t get into the communism topic.
-Try to avoid political conversations and if you found yourself involved in one, play along.
+Try to avoid political conversations and if you find yourself involved in one, play along.
 A political discussion could transform your getaway into an unpleasant vacation.

 Flight & Visa

-We traveled with Delta (MIA-HAB) and American (HAB-MIA), and the roundtrip wasn’t more than $200.The trip itself is not more than an hour from Miami.
+We traveled with Delta (MIA-HAB) and American (HAB-MIA), and the roundtrip was about $200.
+The trip itself is not more than an hour from Miami.

 First point for Cuba, it’s affordable.